ddev/ddev/docs/users/troubleshooting.md

 Then run `ddev start`.
 This changes the project's http URL to http://yoursite.ddev.local:8000.

-### Method 2: Stop the competing application to fix port conflicts
+### Method 2: Fix port conflicts by stopping the competing application

 Alternatively, stop the other application.